-After being diagnosed with a heart valve problem, your doctor may schedule surgery for you.
+After being diagnosed with a heart valve problem, your heart doctor may schedule surgery for you.
 There are several different ways to repair heart valve problems, and your doctor will help you choose the best treatment for you.

-Some patients may be candidates for a minimally invasive approach that does not require a large incision.
+Some cardiology patients may be candidates for a minimally invasive approach that does not require a large incision.
 Find out more about minimally invasive valve surgery.

 During heart valve surgery, one or more valves are repaired or replaced.
 There are three possible ways your doctor may approach heart valve surgery: